-- Readings of -25 to -50 pascals house-to-attic pressure mean that the ceiling is tighter than the roof.
+- Readings of negative 25-to-50 pascals house-to-attic pressure mean that the ceiling is tighter than the roof.
 If the roof is almost completely airtight, achieving a 50-pascal house-to-attic pressure difference may be difficult.
-However if the roof is well-ventilated, achieving a near 50 pascal difference should be possible. - Readings of 0 to -25 pascals house-to-attic pressure mean that the roof is tighter than the ceiling.
-If the roof is wellventilated, the ceiling has even more leakage area than the roof's vent area.
+However if the roof is well-ventilated, achieving a near-50-pascal difference should be possible. - Readings of negative 0-to-25 pascals house-to-attic pressure mean that the roof is tighter than the ceiling.
+If the roof is well-ventilated, the ceiling has even more leakage area than the roof's vent area.